gbif/ipt/Roadmap.md

 # Roadmap - what's next?

-As of October 10, 2017 there were [88 open issues](https://github.com/gbif/ipt/issues "Link to open IPT issues").
+As of October, 2017 there were more than [80 open issues](https://github.com/gbif/ipt/issues "Link to open IPT issues").
 Weigh in on existing issues with a "thumbs-up", or submit a new feature request for functionality you would like to see implemented.

 ### Upcoming Release: 2.4